dstroma/caller-context/README.md

 # JUSTIFICATION

-Not only is the wantarray() function incorrectly named for the reason that there is no such thing as array context, but rather list context (even perldoc says it should have been called wantlist() instead), but also for the reason that it can actually tell you which context of three it's being called in: list, scalar, or void.
+Not only is the `wantarray` function incorrectly named for the reason that there is no such thing as array context (it is actually list context -- even perldoc says it should have been called wantlist instead), but also for the reason that it can actually tell you which context of three it's being called
+in: list, scalar, or void.
 So it really should have been three functions: wantlist(), wantscalar(), and wantvoid().

 This module allows you to obtain this information in a more readable way.
 You can use string comparisons, or call methods on the returned object, with the latter probably being the most readable.

+CPAN already has the [Want](https://metacpan.org/pod/Want) module, but that module requires XS and its API is quite different than this one.
+This module is written in pure perl but is still faster than [Want](https://metacpan.org/pod/Want).
+See the benchmark.pl script in the author directory for more details.
+However, note Want does offer more features and can detect boolean context, context that expects a subroutine, and so on.

 # EXPORTS

-The only export is the context() function.
+The only export is the `context` function.
 If you would prefer to not import this function into your namespace, you can

         use Caller::Context ();

-and then call Caller::Context::context() instead.
+and then call `Caller::Context::context` instead.

 # FUNCTIONS

-- context()
+- context

     It takes no arguments and returns an instance of Caller::Context::VOID, Caller::Context::LIST, or Caller::Context::SCALAR (which all inherit from